parimalsatyal/neustadt.fr-metalsmith/src/essays/teaching-myself-german.md

 >"You need to really study the grammar," she said.
 "Otherwise things won’t make a lot of sense."

 She was of course right.
 Up until that point, I had been picking  up words and phrases by ear but the structure of the language remained elusive.
 I knew that German had three genders — *der* (masculine), *die* (feminine) and *das* (neutral) — but I had no idea why "*die Straße*" (the street) would sometimes seemingly turn masculine and become, for example, "*auf der Straße*".
-Or why you'd sometimes say "*das rote Auto*" but other times "*mit dem rotes Auto*".
+Or why you'd sometimes say "*das rote Auto*" but other times "*mit dem roten Auto*".
 What I needed was a simple, comprehensive Grammar book.

 I found this in **Basic German: A Grammar and Workbook** by *H. Schenke and K. Seago* ([available for free on archive.org](https://archive.org/details/BasicGermanAGrammarAndWorkbookH.SchenkeK.Seago)).
 Especially if you’ve already some experience learning languages, you’ll find its direct approach rather efficient.
 It explains the basics of every major grammatical feature of German with examples and exercises, without going into too much detail.
 This is important; you don't want to get overwhelmed when you start.